Who needs a laptop? — and when a tablet can actually replace one.

 Why we picked it

 We think this 12.9-inch iPad Pro represents the clearest example of a tablet that can legitimately replace a laptop for many users.
-Its Liquid Retina XDR panel, M2 silicon, and Thunderbolt-capable USB-C port give it the performance and connectivity to handle photo and video editing, multitasking, and large-file workflows — things that used to force people to buy a laptop.
+Its Liquid Retina XDR panel, M2 silicon, and Thunderbolt-capable USB-C port give it the performance and connectivity through docking stations to handle photo and video editing, multitasking, and large-file workflows — things that used to force people to buy a laptop.

 Key features that matter